What Writing Advice Do You Have for Young Writers? So Glad You Asked!

 When teaching or writing or talking to my own kids, I try to remember what I felt like when I was ten, eleven, twelve.
 (I wrote The Secret Language of Girls because that’s the book I was looking for in fifth grade).
 When I do creative writing workshops, I think about what I found frustrating as a young writer.
 That’s my starting point as a teacher.

 I know so many kids who love to write and who are ready for a serious discussion about how stories are made.
 In my workshops, I can only work with twelve kids at a time.
-But with a podcast, I can reach hundreds (thousands!
+But by posting writing advice for young writers on the internet, I can reach hundreds (thousands!
 The whole wide world!).